EvidentSolutions/example-blogular/README.md

 ## Running JavaScript unit tests

-Unit-tests are use [Karma](http://karma-runner.github.io/).
+Unit-tests are using [Karma](http://karma-runner.github.io/).
 Run them by executing the following command in `frontend`-directory:

     gulp test